pconwell/erx-sfp-att-fiber-gateway-bridge/erx-setup.md

 ## Basic Settings:
 > The `Basic Settings` should be more or less the same as the original source config file
 > I have made notes where needed - but pay special attention to the dns section as that
-> section has the most significant changes (if you are not running a dedicated dns server (like pihole)
+> section has the most significant changes (if you are not running a dedicated dns server, like pihole)
 #### General (A):
 ```
 set firewall all-ping enable